French 1 - Discovering French Language and Culture

 FAQ area empty

-Video: The French Alphabet
+Video: French Alphabet and Pronunciation Rules

-Video: Greetings and Farewells
+Video: Basic Geetings and Farewells

-Video: Introductions
+Video: Simple Introductions

 Video: Numbers 0-100